 8. No food is off limits.

 The minute I place a food restriction on myself, I want to eat it and only it.
 All day.
 Until the end of time.
 So, I allow myself to eat it, but only one bite or one cookie or one chip – just to satisfy the craving.
-The key here is moderation.
+The key here is moderation, (and sometimes supplementation – check out forskolin extract if you need an extra weight loss boost for your routine).
 And I don’t have my problem foods in the house.
 Not even for my kids.
 You can’t eat what isn’t there.

 9. Put down your fork between bites.

 It’s pretty crazy how well this step works.
 If you put down your fork between each bite, completely chew and swallow your food, and then drink a couple of sips of water before picking the fork up again, you slow your eating down enough to let your brain register that you are getting full.
 There will be plenty of food left on your plate (and not on your thighs) if you follow this one step alone.

 10. Designate one place to eat, and only eat there.

 Do not eat all over your house – on the couch, in your bed, or at the sink.
 Do not eat in your car.
 Find one place to eat – the dining room or kitchen table – and only eat there.
 This includes snacks and beverages, too.
 Eating other places leads to a lack of concentration on your part.
 More calories are consumed when you lack the focus on what you are doing: eating.
 Late-night-TV-watching binges are almost eliminated when you make this rule because you actually have to get up from the couch and make a conscious effort to sit at the table.
 Scarfing down food from the drive through, and having no idea what you just ate, becomes a thing of the past.

 11. Make a list of YOUR favorite exercise activities.